-All staff and governors recognise the impact of Covid-19 on wellbeing and mental health for all children, and are especially aware of the additional concerns raised for children for are considered vulnerable, or at risk of abuse at this time, and those with identified SEND needs.
+All staff and governors recognise the impact of Covid-19 on wellbeing and mental health for all children, and are especially aware of the additional concerns raised for children who are considered vulnerable, or at risk of abuse, and those with identified SEND needs.

-In responding to the school duty to ensure the safety of pupils, wider contextual considerations are taken into account including the impact on home lives of Covid-19 safety measures, such as lockdown, reduced family income, parental mental health and the impact of social distancing on wider support systems.
+In responding to the school's duty to ensure the safety of pupils, wider contextual considerations are taken into account.
+Including; the impact on home lives due to Covid-19 safety measures.
+Such as periods of isolation, reduced family income, parental mental health and the impact of social distancing on wider support systems.